Are you looking for new fall activities for your children? Then try these 3 awesome chestnut DIY activities with your kids.

 - Use your finds and chalk to create beautiful unique nature art.

-Please don’t let smaller children unsupervised during this activity.
+Please don’t let smaller children be unsupervised during this activity.
 This activity has choking hazards as well.

 My kids really enjoyed every single activity and they are far from getting bored with playing with chestnuts.
 There are endless craft ideas they can explore and sure will.